-21. Essentially derived varieties are eligible for plant breeders’ rights in the same way as for any variety, if they fulfill the conditions established in the Convention (see Article 5 of the 1991 Act of the UPOV Convention).
+23. Essentially derived varieties are eligible for plant breeders’ rights in the same way as for any variety, if they fulfill the conditions established in the Convention (see Article 5 of the 1991 Act of the UPOV Convention).
 If an essentially derived variety is protected, it is necessary to obtain the authorization of the breeder of the essentially derived variety as provided in Article 14 (1) of the UPOV Convention.
 However, the provisions of Article 14(5)(a)(i) extend the scope of the right set out in Article 14(1) to (4) of the protected initial variety to essentially derived varieties.
 Therefore, if variety A is a protected initial variety, the acts included in Article 14(1) to (4) concerning essentially derived varieties require the authorization of the titleholder of variety A. In this document the term “commercialization” is used to cover the acts included in Article 14(1) to (4).
 Thus, when there is a plant breeder’s right on both the initial variety (variety A) and an essentially derived variety (variety B), the authorization of both the breeder of the initial variety (variety A) and the breeder(s) of the essentially derived variety (variety B) is required for the commercialization of the essentially derived variety (variety B).

+24. If an essentially derived variety (variety B) is not protected in its own right, the acts included in Article 14(1) to (4) concerning variety B undertaken by the breeder of variety B, or any third party, would require the authorization of the titleholder of variety A.

-22. Once the plant breeder’s right of the initial variety (variety A) has ceased, the authorization of the breeder of the initial variety is no longer required for the commercialization of variety B. In such a situation, and if the plant breeder’s right of the essentially derived variety is still valid, only the authorization of the breeder of the essentially derived variety would be required for the commercialization of variety B. Furthermore, if the initial variety was never protected, only the authorization of the breeder of the essentially derived variety would be required for the commercialization of variety B.
+25. Once the plant breeder’s right of the initial variety (variety A) has ceased, the authorization of the breeder of the initial variety is no longer required for the commercialization of variety B. In such a situation, and if the plant breeder’s right of the essentially derived variety is still valid, only the authorization of the titleholder of the essentially derived variety would be required for the commercialization of variety B. Furthermore, if the initial variety was never protected, only the authorization of the titleholder of the essentially derived variety would be required for the commercialization of variety B.

 Summary

-23. Figures 3 and 4 provide a summary of the situation described above.
+26. Figures 3, 4 and 5 provide a summary of the situations described above.
 It is important to note that the scope of the breeder’s right is only extended to essentially derived varieties in respect of a protected initial variety.
 In that regard, it should also be noted that a variety which is essentially derived from another variety cannot be an initial variety (see Article 14(5)(a)(i)).
 Thus, in figure 3, the rights of Breeder 1 extend to EDV “B”, EDV “C” and EDV “Z”.
 However, although EDV “C” is predominantly derived from EDV “B”, Breeder 2 has no rights as far as EDV “C” is concerned.
 In the same way, Breeders 2 and 3 have no rights as far as EDV “Z” is concerned.
 Another important aspect of the provision on essential derivation is that no rights extend to essentially derived varieties if the initial variety is not protected.
-Thus, in figure 4, if variety “A” was not protected or if variety “A” is no longer protected (e.g. because of expiration of the period of protection, or cancellation or nullification of the plant breeders’ rights), the authorization of Breeder 1 would no longer be required to be able to commercialize varieties “B”, “C” and “Z”.
+Thus, in figure 4, if variety “A” was not protected or if variety “A” is no longer protected (e.g., because of expiration of the period of protection, or cancellation or nullification of the plant breeders’ rights), the authorization of Breeder 1 would no longer be required to be able to commercialize varieties “B”, “C” and “Z”.

 Figure 3: Initial Variety protected and EDVs protected